 And that’s saying something.
 The library is huge, with thousands of TV shows and movies available.
 Netflix has deals with several major studios, including MGM, Lionsgate and Paramount, deals which allow the service to stream hundreds of movies – recent movies.
 However, all of the movies that are streamed must first come out on DVD before they reach the online library, which means clients have a rather long wait ahead of them before their favorite movies make the jump from the cinema screen to their home.
-Great news for Aussies too you too can now get Netflix Australia.
+Great news for Aussies too you too can now get Netflix Australia as well right here.

 While it can be frustrating to have to wait a few years before a movie is available on the streaming service, you can spend that time watching TV shows.
 Unlike the long wait for movies, some TV shows make it to the online streaming service’s library in less than 24 hours from broadcast.
 Not only that, but Netflix is responsible for creating several original series, such as the very successful House of Cards, starring Kevin Spacey.
 These original shows are usually distributed on Netflix one season at a time – that means no waiting until next week for a new episode.